OSC/Open-OnDemand/README.md

     # => /opt/rh/httpd24/root/etc/httpd/conf.d/ood-portal.conf
     ```

-6. If using default authentication setup (i.e., you didn't modify any of the environment variables attributed to authentication when building the config), be sure to create an `.htpasswd` file that maps to system-level usernames.
+6. If using default authentication setup (i.e., you didn't modify any of the environment variables attributed to authentication when building the config), be sure to create an `.htpasswd` file that **maps to system-level usernames**.
 The default location specified for this file is:

     ```
     /opt/rh/httpd24/root/etc/httpd/.htpasswd